Alejogb1/job-board/blog-data/why-is-my-medical-image-classification-project-consistently-predicting-the-same-class.md

 id: "why-is-my-medical-image-classification-project-consistently-predicting-the-same-class"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's a frustrating spot to be in, seeing your medical image classification model stubbornly stuck on a single prediction, especially after all the effort put into it.
 I've been there, back in my days working on early pathology image analysis; saw this exact scenario repeatedly.
 It's rarely one single issue causing it, but rather a confluence of factors all leading to this undesirable outcome.
 Let's break down the common culprits and how to approach them.

 The core problem, generally, is that your model has essentially learned to optimize for something other than the desired classification task.
 Instead of discerning the nuanced features within your medical images, it's become overly reliant on a skewed or biased aspect of your dataset, often finding a shortcut that guarantees high initial accuracy but fails catastrophically when faced with unseen data.

 First, data imbalance is a very common offender.
 Imagine a dataset where 90% of the images are of "healthy tissue" and only 10% are of "abnormal tissue."
 Your model will, more often than not, learn to classify everything as "healthy" because that leads to 90% accuracy immediately.
 It’s an easy win for the optimizer, even if it's utterly useless in real-world scenarios.
 We can address this using techniques such as:

-*   **Oversampling the minority class**: We duplicate or synthesize samples of the underrepresented class to increase their presence in the training set.
+- **Oversampling the minority class**: We duplicate or synthesize samples of the underrepresented class to increase their presence in the training set.
 This encourages the model to pay closer attention to them.
-*   **Undersampling the majority class**: We reduce the number of samples from the overrepresented class.
+- **Undersampling the majority class**: We reduce the number of samples from the overrepresented class.
 It can be quicker to train but can lead to the loss of valuable information if not approached carefully.
-*   **Class weights**: We assign higher weights to the loss function when misclassifying the underrepresented classes, forcing the model to pay more attention to these samples during training.
+- **Class weights**: We assign higher weights to the loss function when misclassifying the underrepresented classes, forcing the model to pay more attention to these samples during training.

 Let’s illustrate this with a code snippet.
 Assume we're using pytorch.
 Here’s an example of how to use class weights during loss computation: